 In Australia, we throw away an unbelievable amount of perfectly edible food every day.

-At the same time, a growing number of Australians find themselves struggling to make ends meet – two million Australians find themselves unable to afford enough food to feed themselves or their families.
+At the same time, a growing number of Australians find themselves struggling to make ends meet.
+In the course of a year, around 3.6 million Australians find themselves unable to afford enough food to feed themselves or their families.
+For more than 1 million of these people, this is not a one-off, but a regular occurrence.
 The reasons behind this are complicated, but the bottom line isn’t – in short: we throw good food away while people go hungry.
 That doesn’t make sense.

 SecondBite redistributes surplus fresh food to community food programs around Australia.
 Food is donated by farmers, wholesalers, markets, supermarkets, caterers and events.
 This high-quality surplus food is redistributed to community food programs that support people in need from all walks of life.

-SecondBite has warehouse locations in Melbourne, Brisbane, Sydney, Adelaide, Hobart, Devonport, and hubs in suburban and regional Victoria.
-We partner with providers in Perth and Darwin, and facilitate direct connections across Australia in regional and rural areas, with over 380 agencies on our SecondBite Community Connect™ model.
-We supply fresh, nutritious food to over 1,200 agencies nationally, completely free of charge.
+Now a national organisation, SecondBite has warehouse locations in Melbourne, Brisbane, Sydney, Adelaide, Hobart and Devonport, and hubs in suburban and regional Victoria.
+We operate with 87 staff and a fleet of 8 trucks and 23 vans.
+We partner with providers in Perth, Darwin and the ACT, and facilitate direct connections across Australia in regional and rural areas, with over 300 agencies on our SecondBite Community Connect™ model.
+SecondBite supplies fresh, nutritious food to more than 1,300 agencies nationally, completely free of charge.

 SecondBite's Commitment to Nutritious Food Rescue